 The necessity for organizations to embrace and leverage data for all types of business decisions has led leaders to continue to invest in their data capabilities such as machine learning and artificial intelligence.
-But data fluency is an organizational capability that extends beyond the data experts.
+But being fluent in data is an organizational capability that extends beyond the data experts.

 (1) data results are misinterpreted or fail to translate into meaningful business applications,

 (2) end users do not value or know how to use the data results,